kuniss/epsilon-ide-extensions/vscode-language-extension/README.md

 ## Known Issues

-The error position of the generated target language compilers are not accurate under circumstances.
+The error positions of the generated target language compilers are not accurate under circumstances.
 See [Gamma issue #6](https://github.com/linkrope/gamma/issues/6).

 ## Release Notes